-Equipment Loan-Due June 2021
+Equipment Loan with East West Bank - Due June 2021

-In March 2016, the Company entered into a \$5.0 million equipment credit facility.
+In March 2016, the Company entered into a \$5.0 million equipment credit facility with East West Bank.
 In May 2017, the Company converted the outstanding balance of \$5.0 million into a term equipment loan that matures in June 2021.
 Borrowings under the loan are secured by equipment.
 The loan bears a variable interest rate at the prime rate as published by The Wall Street Journal.
-As of December 31, 2018, the fair value of the loan approximates its book value.
+As of December 31, 2020, the fair value of the loan approximates its book value.
 The interest rate used in the fair value estimation was determined to be a Level 2 input.
 The Company has entered into a fixed interest rate swap contract on this facility to exchange the variable interest rate for a fixed interest rate of 4.86% over the life of the facility without the exchange of the underlying notional debt amount.
-The interest rate swap contract does not qualify for hedge accounting and is recorded at fair value for an immaterial amount based on Level 2 inputs.

-Equipment Loan-Due December 2022
+Equipment Loan with East West Bank - Due December 2022

-In June 2017, the Company entered into an \$8.0 million equipment credit line with an 18-month draw down period.
+In June 2017, the Company entered into an \$8.0 million equipment credit line with an 18-month draw down period with East West Bank.
 Interest payments are due monthly through December 2018 at the prime rate as published by The Wall Street Journal.
 After the draw down period, the outstanding principal balance converts into a 48-month term loan which bears a variable interest rate at the prime rate as published by The Wall Street Journal.
 The loan matures in December 2022, and the principal and interest payments are due monthly.
 Borrowings under the facility are secured by equipment.

 In June 2018, the Company drew down \$8.0 million on the equipment credit line and in December 2018, the credit line converted into an equipment loan.
-As of December 31, 2018, the fair value of the loan approximates its book value.
+As of December 31, 2020, the fair value of the loan approximates its book value.
 The interest rate used in the fair value estimation was determined to be a Level 2 input.
 The Company entered into a fixed interest rate swap contract on this facility to exchange the variable interest rate for a fixed interest rate of 5.87% over the life of the facility without the exchange of the underlying notional debt amount.
-The interest rate swap contract does not qualify for hedge accounting and is recorded at fair value for an immaterial amount based on Level 2 inputs.